Srijita-31/Srijita-31/README.md

-🌱 Open to collaboration on Gen-AI, ML, and data-driven projects.
+🌱 Open to collaboration on Gen-AI, ML, Cloud and data-driven projects.

 📧 **Contact me at:** srijita.ghorai2003@gmail.com